goehringlab/par-segmentation/README.md

 - Combine segmentation and membrane quantification in a single step
 - No ground truth training data required
+- Works for single snapshots or timelapse movies

 Disadvantages:

 - Requires a small amount of manual annotation for every image
 - A little slow compared to some other segmentation methods

 ## Instructions